 Choosing a Nonprofit CRM: 8 Game-Changing Tips

-Is your nonprofit still using an Excel document to manage donor data?
-If so, you’ve probably already caught on to the fact that this data management method can really hamper your fundraising success.
+Is your nonprofit still using an Excel spreadsheet to manage donor data?
+If so, you’ve probably already caught on to the fact that this data management method can hamper your fundraising success.

-On the one hand, since all data has to be entered manually and there are no pre-set fields for your data sources, these documents are difficult to keep up-to-date and accurate.
-On the other, your data sources can’t work in conjunction with each other to give you the well-rounded insights into your donors that you need to craft the most effective stewardship strategies and fundraising appeals.
+Since all data has to be entered manually and there are no pre-set fields for your data sources, Excel-type documents are difficult to keep up-to-date and accurate.
+Additionally, your data sources can’t work in conjunction with each other to give you the well-rounded insights into your donors that you need to craft the most effective stewardship strategies and fundraising appeals.

-The bottom line: an Excel document cannot fit the needs of a growing and thriving nonprofit.
+The bottom line: a manually updated spreadsheet cannot fit the needs of a growing and thriving nonprofit.

-We’ll cover 8 important factors to consider when choosing a nonprofit CRM, including:
+We’ll cover eight important factors to consider when choosing a nonprofit CRM, including:

 - Get input from different organizational departments.

-- Determine how many staffers will need to use the system.
+- Determine how many staffers will need to use your CRM.

 Nonprofit CRM software is a complex and powerful tool.
 As such, it will be a significant investment for your nonprofit.

-Just like purchasing a car is a big decision, picking a nonprofit CRM is one of the most important decisions your nonprofit will make.
-Seeing as your CRM will address all efforts from data management to online donations (and much more), the software you choose will really make or break your fundraising success.
+Seeing as your CRM will address all efforts from data management to online donations (and much more), the software you choose will make or break your fundraising success.